gcallah/hambone/chaps/chap1.md

 "Those lame-ass mother-fuckers from up in Norway?"

 (Yes, it is true: a few miles north of Denmark, South Carolina, there is, in fact, another small town named Norway.
-And in between the two lies Sweden, South Carolina.)
+And in between the two lies Sweden.)

 "Man, it don't make no sense to underestimate them.
 That Forrest, he mean."